siliconchronicles/clock-module/README.md

 ![Picture of clock module](docs/pictures/module-photo.jpg)

 I call this a "debugging" clock because it's not meant to run regularly and fast.
-Instead, it allows me adjust its speed on the fly (by turning a small knob) and to step-by-step the circuit it's connected to.
+Instead, it allows me to adjust its speed on the fly (by turning a small knob) and to step-by-step the circuit it's connected to.

 You can see a quick demo of it in action on [my YouTube channel](https://www.youtube.com/@dmoisset)

 Its main features are:

-* Two-mode selector (automatic or single-step) with indicators
+* Two-mode selector (automatic or single-step) with indicators.
 * Adjustable frequency control (0.7Hz to 480Hz).
-The frequency can be changed while running
+The frequency can be changed while running.
-* HLT input: when high, the clock stops running.
-Allows electronic control of the clock; if unused, you can tie it to ground.
-Modifying the design to make this line active low is very easy if desired.
+* HLT input: When high, the clock stops running.
+This input allows electronic control of the clock; if unused, you can tie it to ground.
+Modifying the design to make this line active low is easy if desired.
 * Tiny footprint: fits a quarter-size (170 contact) solder-pad breadboard.
 Requires a few wires soldered on the bottom side.
 * LED indicator of clock cycles.